janasoham/janasoham.github.io/_publications/markov_prediction1.md

 date: 2021-01-01

-excerpt: "Analyzing prediction problems on first order Markov chains we demonstrate the optimal rate when the number of states is $k\geq 2$ and sample size in $n$.
+excerpt: "Analyzing prediction problems on first order Markov chains we demonstrate the optimal rate when the size of states space and sample size is provided.
 We also analyze effect of spectral gaps in case of reversible chains to achieve parametric rate of estimation."

 citation: "Yanjun Han, Soham Jana, and Yihong Wu. <i>Optimal prediction of Markov chains